 How To Get Here

 From the city of Irapuato where our ILP volunteers are living, there are a few options when it comes to bus companies.
-Here are our favorite bus companies to book with from getting to Irapuato to Queretaro.
+Here are our favorite bus companies to book with for getting from Irapuato to Queretaro.

 - Primera Plus